jpmicrosoft/tfswitcher/README.md

 ### Requirements
 - Terraform already existing and usable.
 - Create a folder named ``previous`` inside the folder where the existing Terraform executable is located.
-- Update the folling variables in the .ps1 files with the corresponing folder paths unique to your workstation.
+- Update the folling variables in the all .ps1 files with the corresponing folder paths unique to your workstation.
     + $terraformPath - Example: ``` $terraformPath = "C:\Users\user1\Documents\terraform\" ```
     + $tfswitcherPath - Example: ``` $tfswitcherPath = "C:\Users\user1\Documents\Code\tools\tfswitcher\" ```
 - Add the following code to your PowerShell profile<sup>1</sup>.
 Ensure you change the directory to point to where the functions are going to run execute from.